Dre Campbell Farm

 10. Bacillus thuringiensis

-Bacillus thuringiensis, also known as Bt, is toxic to certain insects, like melon worms.
+Bacillus thuringiensis, also known as Bt, is toxic to certain insects, such as melon worms.

-You can apply it according to package instructions directly to your plants’ leaves, vines, and other appropriate areas where the worms feed.
+You can apply it right to your plants’ leaves, vines, and other spots where worms feed, as the package states.

 11. Natural Predators

-Natural predators like birds, ladybugs, and some parasitic wasps can help control melon worm populations.
+Natural predators, such as birds, ladybugs, and some parasitic wasps, help control melon worm populations.

 Some birds feed on adult moths, eggs, and caterpillars.
 Ladybugs and parasitic wasps also feed on the small caterpillars.